 The CDO, underwritten by Royal Bank of Scotland Group Plc and overseen by asset manager Cairn Capital Ltd., is one of dozens of transactions named in the U.S. Justice Department’s Feb.
 4 lawsuit accusing the world’s largest credit-rating firm of deliberately misstating the risks of mortgage bonds as it sought to keep its share of the booming business of repackaging home loans for sale as securities.

-M&T Bank (MTB), established in 1856 as Manufacturers and Traders Bank, lost $50 million investing in the most creditworthy portion of the Cairn CDO, according to the Justice Department’s complaint filed in federal court in Los Angeles.
-The Buffalo, New York-based lender (MTB) was one of the financial institutions misled as S&P “devised, participated in, and executed a scheme to defraud investors,” according to the complaint.
+M&T Bank (MTB:US), established in 1856 as Manufacturers and Traders Bank, lost $50 million investing in the most creditworthy portion of the Cairn CDO, according to the Justice Department’s complaint filed in federal court in Los Angeles.
+The Buffalo, New York-based lender (MTB:US) was one of the financial institutions misled as S&P “devised, participated in, and executed a scheme to defraud investors,” according to the complaint.

 The U.S. is seeking penalties against S&P and its New York- based parent, McGraw-Hill Cos., that may amount to more than $5 billion, based on losses suffered by federally insured firms.